brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 It encompasses ten distinct configurations:

-1. **AddStartPageADM.reg**: Configures the browser homepage, likely setting it to a specific webpage or corporate intranet site.
+1. **AddStartPageADM.reg**: Configures the browser homepage, setting it to a specific webpage or corporate intranet site.

 2. **DisableUAC-LUA.reg**: Disables User Account Control (UAC) to reduce user prompts and restrictions for certain operations.

 3. **Enable-AutoShareAdmin.reg**: Enables administrative sharing, allowing for easier administration and file sharing across the network.

-4. **Register-Owner.reg**: Customizes company data in the Windows license, likely including the company name or other identifying information.
+4. **Register-Owner.reg**: Customizes company data in the Windows license, including the company name or other identifying information.

 5. **WSUS-App-Intranet.reg**: Points to the corporate WSUS (Windows Server Update Services), ensuring that the workstation receives updates from the corporate update server.